WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 Full text ish search using fuzzy matching and traversal of full store or selected channel(s)

-### Click User name/avatar to View Info Popup

-hover user display name to see username click username or avatar to view info popup.

 ## Icons

 Uses lucide icons. don't generate SVGs or SVG paths.

-# Profile edit should be as usable as / similar to the join form

-i.e. with gravatar preview, etc. be consistent.
+Eventually factor out existing SVGs to Lucide or other icon lib.

 #### Enter/Exit Notifications